apache/parquet-site/content/en/docs/Contribution Guidelines/contributing.md

 All interfaces, classes, and methods targeted for deprecation must include the following:

 - `@Deprecated` annotation on the appropriate element
-- `@depreceted` javadoc comment including: the version for removal, the appropriate alternative for usage
+- `@deprecated` javadoc comment including: the version for removal, the appropriate alternative for usage
 - Replacement of existing code paths that use the deprecated behavior

 ```java